olejorga/prototype/README.md

 # Prototype
-A MVP prototype for a antiques marketplace - part of a group project in SE and testing at HiØ, written with love in python <3
+A MVP prototype for a antiques marketplace - part of a group project in SE and testing at HiØ, written with love in Python <3

 ## Authors
 - Erik Teien Jarem [@eriktja](https://www.github.com/eriktja)